arturchichorro/bolota.eu/README.md

 This is the source code for my personal portfolio website.
 This is version 2.
-The first version can be found here: https://github.com/arturchichorro/bolotaeu.

-This second version has the same idea as the first one: blog posts directly from markdown files.
-In this repository, I managed to fix some of the more annoying issues with the first implementation.
-I used Next.js instead of just React.js.
-Many of the improvements are possible because of this repository: [Nextjs velite blog template](https://github.com/jolbol1/nextjs-velite-blog-template) and its accompanying YouTube tutorial video.